 Type V Special Use Device

-This type of flotation device is specially made to use as a sailboard harness, float coats, deck suit, and commercial white water vest.
+This type of flotation device is specially made to use as a sailboard harness, float coat, deck suit, and commercial white water vest.
 It has a buoyancy capacity of 15.5 to 22 pounds.

 Fire Fighting Equipment in Boats

-Fire fighting equipment required by the U.S. Coast Guard depends on the size of the vessel, kind of propulsion, and operation.
+Firefighting equipment required by the U.S. Coast Guard depends on the size of the vessel, the kind of propulsion, and its operation.